PSahner/mc-eisbaers-res-pack-base-32x/README.md

 ### General To-Do List

 - try to expand "Inner Edges for Doors" (and trapdoors) to include the three (currently) missing wood types: `spruce`, `dark oak`, `pale oak`
+- expand "Visual Waxed Copper Items" to include copper golem statues, chests, lanterns and lightning rods, when the new Faithful 32x version is released

 ### New Features and/or Resource Packs